antonioballesteros/empathy-test/README.md

 ## Discarted ideas
 * fake data with loading state, and some delay to simulate real network
 * Plot component should allow more parameters to configure it, like colors, background, show labels or not, etc
+* Create a real backend to return values
+* Add loading spinner to d3 canvas

+## Ideas implemented
+* _useGetOpportunities_ Is a faked method. it simulates a delay ( 750ms ) and returns a set of faked values
+* Loading spinner is a component ( the worst you can think )
+* Error shows a component ( the 2nd worst you can think )